corda/corda-docs-portal/content/en/platform/corda/4.13/community/generating-a-node-dockerform.md

 You should interact with each node via its shell over SSH - see the [node configuration options]({{< relref "corda-configuration-file.md" >}}) for more information.

-To enable the shell, you need to set the `sshdPort` number for each node in the gradle task - this is explained in the section [run the Dockerform task](#run-the-dockerform-task) further below.
+To enable the shell, you need to set the `sshdPort` number for each node in the Gradle task - this is explained in the section [run the Dockerform task](#run-the-dockerform-task) further below.
 For example:

 ```groovy
 node {